 Further funding opportunities are available from grants being administered in the college and many other types of positions around campus.
 Externally funded grants at the college often have student assistantships.
 The selection of such assistantships is made by the faculty member administering a grant.
-Individual faculty and the research facilities affiliated with the college, such as the Center for the Advanced Study of Communities and Information (CASCI), Human Computer Interaction Lab (HCIL), and the Information Policy and Access Center (iPAC), may also have assistantship opportunities available.
+Individual faculty and the research facilities affiliated with the college, including but not limited to, the Center for the Advanced Study of Communities and Information (CASCI), Human Computer Interaction Lab (HCIL), and the Social Data Science Center (SoDa) may also have assistantship opportunities available.